amesar/mlflow-fun/tools/mlflow_fun/export_import/README.md

 * Experiments
   * Export an experiment and all its runs to a directory or zip file
   * Import an experiment from directory or zip file
-  * Copies an experiment directly from one tracking server to another
+  * Copy an experiment from one tracking server to another
 * Runs
   * Export a run to directory or zip file
   * Import a run from directory or zip file
-  * Copies a run directly from one tracking server to another
+  * Copy a run from one tracking server to another

 * TODO
   * Make work for nested runs